DigitalPasts/openDANES/nav/submission-guidelines.md

 #### Style Guidelines and Citations

 The OpenDANES platform follows the style guidelines of the Programming Historian.
-Please consult their Specific Writing Guidelines section in their author guidelines (https://programminghistorian.org/en/author-guidelines#b-specific-writing-guidelines)
+Please consult their Specific Writing Guidelines section in their [author guidelines](https://programminghistorian.org/en/author-guidelines#b-specific-writing-guidelines){:target="_blank"}.

 If you are citing academic publications (articles, books, etc.), please include a `References` section at the end of you submission before the `Notes` (footnotes) section.
 The references should be fully formatted according to the Programming Historian guidelines linked above.